 GENDER

-In addition, since 2018 we have committed to increasing the percentage of female identifying stage managers at our festivals, from 11% in 2018 to a total of 32% on average across our events in 2021.
+Since 2018 we have committed to increasing the percentage of women and gender-expansive stage managers at our festivals, from 11% in 2018 to a total of 32% on average across our events in 2021.
 This far surpasses the industry average and we are looking to do the same in many more roles across our festivals.
-In 2021 we also contracted the first all-female stage crew at Download Pilot Festival.
-We are not passive about the work that needs to be done.
+In 2021 we also contracted the first all-women stage crew at Download Pilot Festival.

 MENTAL HEALTH AND SAFEGUARDING

-We have a huge number of agencies that work at Reading Festival to keep everyone safe.
+We have a huge number of agencies that work at Rockstar Energy presents Reading Festival to keep everyone safe.
 Festival Republic and Live Nation have developed a safeguarding policy that outlines our statement of intent towards the well-being and human rights of children, young people and vulnerable adults, and outlines the strategies that we have in place to safeguard customers and staff from abuse, which includes harm and neglect.

 Together, as a team, we strive to offer a 24/7 all-inclusive safeguarding system meaning whatever support or treatment is required, it can be provided as quickly as possible within the festival site.
 We believe that no one should experience abuse of any kind, and that we have a duty of care to protect customers and staff as much as is practicable and proportionate.
 This is regardless of age, disability, gender, race, domestic situation, religion, belief, or sexual orientation.